wl13/BioScripts/README.md

 ## INSTALL
-Add "MyPerl" folder to PERL5LIB, something like "export PERL5LIB=$HOME/folder_contain_MyPerl", or copy it to a pre-exist folder like "perl/site/lib", or just copy it to the same folder where you run the script
+Add the PATH of "MyPerl" folder to PERL5LIB environment, something like "export PERL5LIB=$HOME/folder_contain_MyPerl", or copy it to a pre-exist folder like "perl/site/lib", or just copy it to the same folder where you run the script

 ## USAGE